julenbhy/WASM-Benchmarks/README.md

 ## How to run

 Each benchmark has its own Makefile.
 Use this Makefile to prepare and run all the execution models
-  + 1st **make compile**	inde each benchmarks main directory, that will call the make compile of each subdirectory
+  + 1st **make**	inside each benchmarks main directory, that will prepare the whole benchmark
   + 2nd **make run**		to run multitime and strace on each subdirectory
   + 3rd **run the jupyter to plot the results**